RedMechanism/NerD-OtakU-Trivia-Engine/README.md

 The function of the player is just to display trivia content for the audience, without any distracting buttons and knobs on screen.

 ## Discord Functionality
 The trivia program contains the Discord bot which can be used for tasks such as registering players or audience feedback.
-To use the bot
+To use the bot:
 1. Define the connection token for your Discord bot in the `config.json` file.
 2. Run the trivia app and check "Enable Discord bot" in settings under the "Discord Integration" section.